auerswal/sft/README.md

   ranges can be specified via start and end addresses, or in CIDR notation (implemented in Python 3 based on the Python standard library (*stdlib*) modules `ipaddress` and `re`)
+* `isascii` - check if all input bytes contain 7-bit ASCII values
 * `macfmt` - convert MAC address formats
   ([web page](https://www.unix-ag.uni-kl.de/~auerswal/macfmt/))
 * `macfmt.py` - alternative to the above `macfmt`, implemented in Python